 Founded in Le Locle in 1894, Universal Genéve is perhaps one of the most influential Swiss watchmakers to seemingly disappear from the face of the earth.
 In 1917, during World War I, Universal Genéve was the first watchmaker to create a chronograph wristwatch.
 By the 1930s, chronographs became a main focus for Universal, and the brand produced its now-iconic series of Compax chronographs.
 After World War II, Universal Genéve was one of the first watchmakers to experiment with micro-rotor automatic watches, releasing its first micro-rotor watch, the Gérald Genta-designed Polarouter, in 1954.

 During the late ’60s and early 1970s, Universal Genéve was owned by Bulova, and, in the thick of the Quartz Crisis, it was one of the few Swiss watchmakers to attempt to make and sell its own quartz movement.
-In 1989, the brand was sold to Stelux, a Hong Kong–based investment firm.
-While the brand has released some micro-rotor watches since the acquisition, they appear not to have released a new watch since 2009.
-Still, vintage Universals make for a great investment today, as prices (especially for Compax chronographs) have steadily increased over the last couple years.
+In 1989, the brand was sold to Stelux, a Hong Kong-based investment firm.
+While the brand has released some micro-rotor watches since the acquisition, the modern brand appears not to have released a new watch since 2009.
+Still, vintage Universals (or UGs) are some of the hottest vintage watches today, with prices (especially for Compax chronographs) having steadily increased in recent years.

 Unlike many other watchmakers, Wittnauer was not steamrolled by the introduction of the quartz watch.
 It produced its first electronic watch in 1957, and, in 1969, was acquired by Westinghouse.
 The brand would build both quartz and mechanical watches (including chronographs and perpetual calendars and other complications) during the ’70s, though in the ’80s and ’90s the brand began to fall into obscurity.
 In 2001, Wittnauer was purchased by Bulova, and today serves as a sub-brand.